sangy987/Amazon-Text-Network-Graph/README.md

 # Amazon Text Network Graph
-This is a Text Network Graph comprising of the words taken from the Amazon dataset.
+This is a Text Network Graph comprising the words taken from the Amazon dataset.
 This is very helpful because:

 *   Identify the clusters of words that occur together
 *   Study the realtionship between words